Eric Easton: Gigs and production work

 The Rolling Stones in 1963.
 Easton initially tailored their appearance to compare them to the Beatles.

 Easton gained the Stones their early work, among the first of which was a Kellogg's Rice Krispies advert jingle.
 Easton saw the Stones as a continuation of the homely musicianship shown by the Beatles, Brian Poole and the Tremeloes.
 Comparing them to the Beatles, he identified a similarity in their beat and upfront guitar playing, "except that the Stones were much more down to earth.
 More basic."
 To further emphasise the Stone's resemblance to their Liverpudlian rivals, Easton wanted the group to wear uniform suits on stage, as the Beatles did.
 They were also to present themselves as all things to all men and women, "direct[ing] Beatle-esque grins" at the audience and avoiding controversy.
 To this end he attempted to stop band members swearing on stage, to which Jagger muttered "bloody hell".
 Easton retorted, "bloody hell, you don't say".
 He considered that compromises had to be made before the British public would accept them: their long hair was an obvious target.
 For their first photoshoot, Easton bought the band shiny waistcoats, white shirts, slim-jim ties, black trousers and Cuban-heeled boots.
 Among the band, says rock journalist Paul Trynka, Jones was "the most enthusiastic about the new managers; that spring of 1963 he remained the Stone with whom Oldham and Easton would huddle and share plans".
 Easton ensured that the group's money was kept in discrete bank accounts, in order to lower their collective tax bill (although in the event, he overlooked that they would also be liable for tax on touring income).
 Easton also arranged generous credit with fashionable stores in London; this, says Sandford, allowed Jagger and Richards "to run up impressive bills that they waved away airily on presentation".

+[Oldham] comes along with this other cat he's in partnership with, Eric Easton, who's much older, used to be an organ player in that dying era of vaudeville after the war in the fifties, when the music hall ground to a halt as a means of popular entertainment.
+He had one or two people, he wasn't making a lot of bread, but people in real show biz sort of respected him.
+He had contacts, one chick singer who'd had a couple of Top Twenty records, he wasn't completely out of it, and he knew a lot about the rest of England, which we knew nothing about, he knew every hall.